darcyinc/darcy/packages/api/README.md

 Welcome to Darcy, a beautiful and engaging social network that allows you to connect with friends, share your thoughts, and explore a world of possibilities.

 This is the folder for the API of Darcy.
 The API is built using Node.js and Fastify, and uses PostgreSQL as the database.
-The API is split into multiple microservices, each of which is contained in its own folder in the `apps` directory.
+The API is split into multiple microservices (which uses the API Gateway design pattern), each of which is contained in its own folder in the `apps` directory.

 ## Table of Contents